 - Problem-solving: Allows statisticians to come up with innovative approaches and solutions to the challenges faced by scientists, engineers, financial analysts, and business managers

-- Communication: Essential for explaining the results of statistical analysis to stakeholders who don’t have a background in mathematics, and in other interactions with co-workers, clients, and colleagues
+- Communication: Is essential for explaining the results of statistical analysis to stakeholders who don’t have a background in mathematics and in other interactions with co-workers, clients, and colleagues